 Are you dreaming of creating a big interactive installation?
 A small one?
 A performance?
 Free hugs?
 A world of its own?
 A collective dance?
 Music?
 A trolley for give away smoothies?
 An army of friendly drones?
 A workshop?
 A silent place to meditate?
 Something else?
 This is a play ground for adults, we don’t ask titles or merits.

-We’d love to hear your suggestion right away, latest by 12.3.2023.
+We’d love to hear your suggestion right away, latest by Sunday 3.3.2024 at 23:59.
 Send in your suggestion through the form and let’s take it from there.

 We want to make art again an interactive, participatory and shared experience of creative expression.
 Community-driven, inclusive and interactive art is vital to a thriving culture.